romedawg/listomania/README.md

 # Overview

-Small app that helps manage tracking store items when you think of them.
-Just need to text the number 'Store_Name' & 'item' and you'll be able pull this list when you're at said store.
+Small app that helps manage ongoing lists when you think of them.
+ - Just need to text the number 'Store_Name' & 'item' and you'll be able to pull this list when it's convenient.

-For example, when you think of it, you can text Grocery Butter -> This will Create or Amend a list grouped under "Grocery".
+ - Example
+   -  I need more electric tape when I go to hardware store
+     - Text -> hardware electric tabe
-So that when you're at the grocery store, you can pull this list when necessary.
+   - Next time you're at the store text xxx-xxx-xxxx - hardware pull your list
+     - Can clean up same way using text or in the UI

 Other examples
- - Home Depot -> Air Filters
+ - grocery -> honey
- - Costco -> Brisket
+ - Costco -> brisket
- - Target -> Deodorant
+ - Target -> kids supplies

 Put Message -> Twilio Number -> API -> Parse Logic -> persist to database